NibbleOfAnOctet/shadowresources/libs/snes-gfx/readme.md

+# SNES-GFX

-# A tool for extracting graphics and tilemaps from SNES games.
+## A tool for extracting graphics and tilemaps from SNES games.
+The tool uses data in the original LittleEndian SNES formats.
 The tool can handle 2BPP and 4BPP tile data.
-It can also use the data to reconstruct a tilemap from nametable data.
-The crate is under construction and stuff will break between versions.
+It can also use the tile data together with palette data to reconstruct a tilemap image.
+The crate is under construction and stuff will definitely break between versions.

-## Example
+## Usage example
 `
 let palette = PaletteRGB24::load(&palette_data);
 let tileset = DefaultTileset::load(&tileset_data, format);